-We have staff who also work in other settings, including supermarkets and care homes.
-Can they continue to work in multiple employments?
-Your risk assessment should include this element, whereby parents are reminded that children should attend one provider where possible.
-However this may not be possible in some circumstances and it is permissible for a child to attend more than one setting.
-If possible working across settings should be avoided due to risk of cross-infection, however we understand that it may be unavoidable in some cases.
-The setting's management would be responsible for undertaking a risk assessment with the staff member, which should include discussion of: Role of the individual in both settings Any PPE requirements Adherence to social distancing and other protective measures Working with risk groups Staff who work in care settings may receive regular testing even if they don't have symptoms, so they will need to let you know if they have a positive test result.
 If a staff member has not been identified as a close contact in any of their workplaces they can continue to work as normal but should do so following the relevant guidance for the setting to minimise contact and ensure social distancing is in place.

-I am a childminder and have a large number of children on roll over different days of the week and am expecting them all back in September.
+I am a childminder and have a large number of children on roll over different days of the week.
 Should I be looking to create bubbles in my home if facilities allow it?

 Although EYS are no longer required to arrange children and staff in small, consistent groups, settings should still consider how they can minimise mixing.
 If possible, and adequate staff to children ratios can be adhered to, it is a good idea to create 'bubbles' for children in childminding settings.
-This will reduce transmission risk, and will reduce the number of children and staff members that are asked to self-isolate in the event of a confirmed case of coronavirus (COVID-19).
+This will reduce transmission risk and will reduce the number of children and staff members that are asked to self-isolate in the event of a confirmed case of coronavirus (COVID-19).

 If a child is permanently changing childcare settings, is it necessary to have a 2 week 'quarantine' period between the two settings?

-If a move between settings is necessary, this should ideally happen after a weekend (or after a 48 hour period when they do not usually attend the setting).
-If a child tests positive, contact tracing would go back 48 hours before they became unwell.
+If a move between settings is necessary, this should ideally happen after a weekend (or after a 48-hour period when they do not usually attend the setting).
+If a child tests positive, contact tracing would go back 2 days before they became unwell.
 A gap in attendance would therefore mean that children/other staff in only one of the two settings would be exposed/need to isolate in the unlikely situation that the child developed symptoms on the first day in their new setting.

 I have a group of 8 children and I work with another childminder with a group of 8 children.
 Can we still meet for activities?

 The advice is to try to minimise the mixing of groups and also for children to attend one setting where possible.
-If you do choose to continue to work together the groups of children should stay as consistent as possible and should be kept at a 2 metre distance if at all possible+.
+If you do choose to continue to work together the groups of children should stay as consistent as possible and should be kept at a 2-metre distance if possible+.